vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 page to a blank event template form.

-From the event form, fill out the necessary fields, either by choosing from existing data in the Odoo database or by creating and editing new field data.
+From the event form, fill out the necessary fields, either by choosing from existing data in the Leansoft database or by creating and editing new field data.
 Key information to enter for the event
 includes:

 - :guilabel:`Event Name`: give the event a title.